Jamedjo/Raticon/Readme.md

 ![Result Picker](https://cloud.githubusercontent.com/assets/1028741/3213279/4801a01e-ef87-11e3-83c9-cb14500f8b53.png)

-### Cache Location
+### Cache Locations

-* If the wrong film has been selected you can remove the `_imdb_.nfo` file in the film's folder.
-You will also need to delete the `folder.ico` and `folder.jpg` images if you want them to be updated.
+If the wrong film has been selected you can remove the `_imdb_.nfo` file in the film's folder.
+You will also need to delete `folder.ico` and `folder.jpg` so Raticon knows to update the images.

-* Raticon caches film information in the `ProgramData` folder.
+Raticon caches film information in the `ProgramData` folder.
 E.g. `C:\ProgramData\Raticon\Cache`.
 If a rating is wrong/out-of-date you can force an update by deleting both the icon and the cache.